Optiwing logo

 Keyword Magic Tool Results

-Step 4: Add Exclude Keywords to Narrow Results Even Further
+Add Exclude Keywords to Narrow Results Further

 We want to narrow our list down even further and we can do this by adding some exclude keywords.
 An exclude word is any word that we don't want to appear in our search terms.
 In this case, we don't want our list to include terms like "best places to snowboard" or "snowboard shop near me".